Financial Samurai Goals 2018 is my way of keeping the year focused and on track.

 One benefit about returning to the kick back early retirement lifestyle is that I'll be writing more about early retirement.
 It's really a wonderful stage that I think everybody should shoot for.
 It just didn't last longer than a year for me due to my strong desire to maximize Financial Samurai's potential.

-2018 is the year I’ve been waiting for.
+2018 is the year I've been waiting for.
+My goals for 2018 are clear and achievable.
 To finally relax and be a present dad after spending so much time growing passive income and building a lifestyle business.
 Our little one is growing up so fast.
-We’ve got to cherish every moment.
-It’s highly likely he’ll be our only child given our advanced ages.
+We've got to cherish every moment.
+It's highly likely he'll be our only child given our advanced ages.

 Here's to letting go in 2018!
 May your money work hard for you so you don't have to.